Skip to main

 Dr. James M. Isbell, MD, MSCI, Memorial Sloan Kettering Cancer Center

-“Study to evaluate perioperative circulating tumor DNA as prognostic biomarker in patients undergoing neoadjuvant therapy for resectable non-small cell lung cancer.” —TSOG 101
+Evaluation of perioperative circulating tumor DNA as a prognostic biomarker in patients undergoing neoadjuvant therapy for resectable non-small cell lung cancer.

-The aim of this study is to determine the validity of using quantitative ctDNA as a surrogate marker for pathologic treatment response in patients receiving neoadjuvant therapy for stage IIA-IIIB NSCLC who are undergoing curative-intent resection.
+The primary aim of this study is to determine the validity of using quantitative ctDNA as a surrogate marker for pathologic treatment response in patients receiving neoadjuvant therapy for stage IIA-IIIB NSCLC who are undergoing curative-intent resection

 TSOG 102

-The primary objective of this study is to determine lung cancer–specific survival at 5 years among patients undergoing active surveillance for GGOs.
+The primary objective of this study is to determine lung cancer–specific survival at 5 years in patients undergoing active surveillance for GGOs.

 TSOG 104